Thai Curry Chicken Pasta is Keto, Paleo, and Gluten Free!

 I received samples from Kevin’s Natural Foods to create this recipe for their contest.
 All opinions are my own.
 Thank you for supporting the brands that support A Kitchen Hoor’s Adventures.

 Y’all I totally devoured this recipe.
-I know I’ve said that before and I’ve meant it, but this one really satisfied my curry craving on a whole new level.
-This Kevin’s Natural Food Thai Coconut Curry Chicken is so good.
+I know I’ve said that before and I’ve meant it.
+But this one really satisfied my curry craving on a whole new level.
+This prepared Thai Coconut Curry Chicken is so good.
 Like, I wanted to lick the pouch the sauce came in good.
 I have no shame.

 I’ve made Thai coconut turkey meatballs and talked about where curry came from in that post.
 Those meatballs need to be on the menu again.
 And soon.
 They were so delicious.
 The Thai coconut sauce from Kevin’s Natural Foods is so rich and delicious.
 Like, it’s silk in your mouth it’s so creamy.
 And has so much curry flavor.
 And if you know me at all you know I love me some curry.